MobilityFirst/mobilityfirst.github.io/README.md

 2. Add the page to the sidebar file so that a link will be rendered in the sidebar.
 This file can be found at `_data/sidebars/documentation_sidebar.json`.
 You must include a title and and url field for the sidebar item to be properly rendered.
 The existing content of the sidebar file should serve as a good example of how to add content.

 ### Editing content
-Markdown files for documentation can be found in the `documentation` folder.
-Be sure to include the YAML Front Matter block (enclosed by three hyphens) at the beginning of the Markdown file, as this is what ensures the page is rendered on the site and includes important information like the page title and permalink.
+Markdown files for for each project can be found in their respective folders.
+Be sure to include the YAML Front Matter block (enclosed by three hyphens) at the beginning of the Markdown file. as this is what ensures the page is rendered on the site and includes important information like the page title and permalink.

 To create a link to other pages in the wiki use this format: `{{ site.baseurl }}/my_folder/my_page/` where `my_folder` is the folder that the file is located in (i.e. `documentation`) and `my_page` is the file name, without the extension.
 Thus to link to a page called "Other Page" write `[other page link text]({{ site.baseurl }}/other_page_file_path/)`.
 If you make an index.md or index.html file in a folder you can access that page at the URL corresponding to its folder (i.e. `documentation` or `my_page`).